Corse

 Climate And Weather

-The park experiences a remarkable range of climates from Mediterranean at low elevations to alpine above 2,000 meters.
+The park experiences a remarkable range of climates from Mediterranean at low elevations to alpine above 2,000 metres.
 Coastal areas enjoy hot, dry summers and mild winters with most precipitation falling between October and April.
 Mountain areas receive heavy snowfall, with snow persisting on north-facing slopes until June or later.
-Annual precipitation varies from under 600 millimeters on the coast to over 2,000 millimeters on exposed mountain ridges.
-The altitudinal gradient creates distinct bioclimatic zones within short horizontal distances, contributing to the island remarkable biodiversity.
+Annual precipitation varies from under 600 millimetres on the coast to over 2,000 millimetres on exposed mountain ridges.
+The altitudinal gradient creates distinct bioclimatic zones within short horizontal distances, contributing to the island's remarkable biodiversity.

 Human History